Derafino/telegram_chatbot/README.md

 `/boosters` - command displays information about active bonuses or boosters related to the chat bot.

 `/level` - command allows users to check their current level and experience points (XP) in the bot's system.

+`/rating` - command displays the top players with the highest levels in the bot's system.